 Money: everybody wants more, especially your teen.
 However, financial responsibility isn’t always easy.
-Teens need advice and your knowledge when they deal with money.
+Teens need advice so let’s take a closer look at what parents should teach their teens about money

 The first big financial decision many teens make is about their first car.
 Don’t let your son or daughter ruin his or her credit score and financial future by taking out rash loans with variable interest rates just to get his or her dream car.
 Here are some points you should share with your teens about money.